black-mirror-1/eks-finhack-workshops/content/030_eksctl/deploy_microservices/monte_carlo_pi.md

 There are a few best practices for managing multi-tenant dynamic clusters.
 One of those best practices is adding [Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) such as the [ResourceQuota](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#resourcequota) and [LimitRanger](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#limitranger) admission controllers, both [supported by EKS](https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html)
 {{% /notice %}}

-Before we deploy our application and start scaling it, there are two requirements that we should apply and implement in the configuration file:

- 1. The first requirement is for the application to be deployed only on nodes that have been labeled with `intent: apps`
- 2. The second requirement is for the application to prefer Spot Instances over on-demand instances.

-In the next section we will explore how to implement this requirements.